sharkdp/fd/README.md

 dpkg -i fd_9.0.0_amd64.deb # adapt version number and architecture
 ```

+Note that the .deb packages on the release page for this project still name the executable `fd`.

 ### On Debian

 If you run Debian Buster or newer, you can install the